 Built-in security and manageability

-Ease maintenance with automatic security patching and restore your database to a specific point in time with Azure Backup.
-Help protect your data at rest and in motion with the database found to have the fewest vulnerabilities over a seven-year study, in the cloud with the most global, national and industry certifications3.
+Ease maintenance with automatic security updates and restore your database to a specific point in time with Azure Backup.
+Help protect your data at rest and in motion with the database rated as least vulnerable over the last nine years3, in the cloud with the most global, national and industry certifications.